TITLE IX & CAMPUS SECURITY

 CAMPUS SURVEY & SAFETY POLICIES AND REPORT

-Davis College surveyed students in November 2019.
+Davis College surveyed students in the Fall of 2023.
 This survey will be conducted every other year.

 This handbook includes Title IX information regarding affirmative consent, code of conduct, reporting crime, rights of reporting individuals, campus safety personnel, policies for handling crime, fire, institutional response to reporting, as well as information regarding drug and alcohol abuse.

 This report includes all information regarding any on campus crimes, arrests, and disciplinary actions reported as well as any fires reported on campus for the previous three years as required by the Jeanne Clery Act.